 The average Attainment 8 score (see Note 2 below) was 71.8 Dividing this by 10 (eight subjects, but with English and Maths double-weighted) gives an average score of just under 7.2 per subject.

 The average grade achieved was typically a Grade 7 in the reformed GCSEs and an A grade in the remaining unreformed qualifications.

-Our Progress 8 score (see Note 1 below) for 2017 is +0.66.
-This places the school in the highest DfE band of 'well above average', representing the top 12% of schools nationally, and significantly above the average P8 score for grammar schools (+0.44)
+Our Progress 8 score (see Note 1 below) for 2017 was +0.66.
+This placed the school in the highest DfE band of 'well above average', representing the top 12% of schools nationally, and significantly above the average P8 score for grammar schools (+0.44)